taylorhcarroll/Regex-Anatomy/README.md

 # Regex-Anatomy
 ## anatomy of regular expressions and how to use them
+### I am using javascript in this example today but this applies to multiple languages to my understanding.

 https://regexr.com/ is a great resource to practice regular expressions.